-Syntax: Basics of X-bar (X') theory
+Syntax: Basics of X-bar theory

-- This is an expanded discussion of syntax basics-see lecture outline for crucial points - See O'Grady et al. (2010) reading (optional) for further discussion and English examples - (1) Structure matters: Words form constituents (groups, ≈phrases) in syntactic structure - (a) Native speaker behavior shows us that these groupings are valid - Movement, replacement, etc. → operations over syntactic constituents - Meaning is affected by syntactic constituency She watched the spies with the binoculars - (b) Therefore, we need our model of mental grammar to build syntactic structure on the basis of constituents as well
+- See O'Grady et al. (2010) reading for more discussion and English examples - (1) Structure matters: Words form constituents (groups, ≈phrases) in syntactic structure - (a) Native speaker behavior shows us that these groupings are valid - Movement, replacement, etc. → operations over syntactic constituents - Meaning is affected by syntactic constituency She watched the spies with the binoculars - (b) Therefore, we need our model of mental grammar to build syntactic structure on the basis of constituents as well

-(2) The X' schema
+(2) The X-bar schema

-- (a) This is a model of the syntactic component of mental grammar - (b) We will first learn how the model works, and then begin to test it on language data - (c) Our goal for this course is to learn enough syntactic theory to be able to examine interesting phenomena in Japanese so there are many details of the X' model (and syntax in general) that we will not pursue - (3) The general version of the X' schema for English is:
+- (a) This is a model of the syntactic component of mental grammar - (b) We will first learn how the model works, and then begin to test it on language data - (c) Our goal for this course is to learn enough syntactic theory to be able to examine interesting phenomena in Japanese so there are many details of the X-bar model (and syntax in general) that we will not pursue - (3) The general version of the X-bar schema for English is:

-- (a) head The word that is the "core" of the phrase - determines the type of phrase (X is the head of XP, for any X) - (b) complement the phrase that is the sister of X (the head) - A complement is a phrase that the head requires inside its own phrase - Examples: Direct object (complement of V) Object of preposition (complement of P) - (c) specifier the phrase that is the daughter of XP - A specifier is a "subject-like" phrase that occurs with a head (yes, this is vague!) - Examples: Demonstrative, possessor (spec. of N); some adverbs (spec. of V, A, P) - The subject of a sentence is the specifier of the IP phrase [also called TP] - The linear order of elements (left-to-right) is language-specific - Nodes are generally binary-branching (exceptions will be noted)
+- (a) head The word that is the "core" of the phrase - determines the type of phrase (X is the head of XP, for any X) - (b) complement the phrase that is the sister of X (the head) - A complement is a phrase that the head requires inside its own phrase - Examples: Direct object (complement of V); object of preposition (complement of P) - (c) specifier the phrase that is the daughter of XP - A specifier is a "subject-like" phrase that occurs with a head (yes, this is vague!) - Examples: Possessor (spec. of N); certain adverbs (spec. of V, A, P) - The subject of a sentence is the specifier of the IP phrase [also called TP] - The linear order of elements (left-to-right) is language-specific - Nodes are generally binary-branching (exceptions will be noted)